-Thyme is an aromatic perennial evergreen herb that belongs to the mint family.
-It was first grown in the Mediterranean region where it was historically used both for culinary and for medicinal purposes.
+Thyme is an aromatic evergreen hardy perennial herb that belongs to the mint family.
+It was first grown in the Mediterranean region where it was historically used both for culinary use and for medicinal purposes.

-Today, you can find thyme on grocery store shelves and in many home herb gardens.
+Today, you can find common thyme on grocery store shelves and in many home herb gardens.
+Thyme is one of many common herbs found in large and small gardens alike.

 If you’re wondering how you can grow this versatile herb at home, then you’ve come to the right place!
-Today, we’ll be going through everything you need to know about cultivating this herb right in your very own garden.
+Today, we’ll be going through everything you need to know about cultivating this herb right in your very own garden bed.

 Let’s get started!